Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ### Conclusion

-CRUD <!--crud is an operation--> is a very important code generator for a web application developer.
+CRUD is an operation that is very important for a web application developer.
 It saves developers time and also reduces the amount of code a developer has to code without it.

 Try it in your next web application project.